Witiko/doctoral-thesis/defense.md

 Sparse retrieval is fast and interpretable, but it has several weaknesses that hurt its accuracy:

 1. It disregards *word order*.
-Therefore, it does not really represent the meaning of the text.
-Instead, it reduces meaningful statements in human and mathematical languages to an unintelligible salad of words and math symbols.
+Therefore, it does not represent the precise meaning of the text.

 2. It does not model *word relatedness*.
 Therefore, two words or math symbols are either the same, or they are different.
-This means that a slight difference in terminology or math notation can make a big difference, which is not always what we want. ↷
+This means that a slight difference in terminology or math notation can make a big difference. ↷

 By contrast, in dense retrieval, we index documents as low-dimensional dense vector coordinates (so-called *sentence embeddings*) that have been produced by deep neural network language models such as *BERT*, which you can see in the picture.
 Producing the vectors is computationally demanding and they are not immediately interpretable.
-Additionally, BERT and similar language models can only produce representations of short documents that contain at most hundreds of words.
+Additionally, BERT can only produce representations of short documents that contain at most hundreds of words.
 Despite these limitations, dense retrieval models achieve state-of-the-art performance on information retrieval.